 lay vs. lie

-This is the single English rule that I've had the most trouble with in my life.
+This is the English rule which I’ve had, by far, the most trouble with in my life.
 A good explanation can be found here.
-The basic idea is that "lay" means "to put" and requires a direct object ("You lay the book down on the table") and "lie" means "to recline" and does not require a direct object ("I lie down").
+The basic idea is that “lay” means “to put” and requires a direct object (“You lay the book down on the table”) and “lie” means “to recline” and does not require a direct object (“I lie down”).
 The past tense of these words is where this rule really goes haywire.
-The past tense of "lie" as in "to recline" is "lay" and the past tense of "lay" as in "to put" is "laid".
+The past tense of “lie” as in “to recline” is “lay” and the past tense of “lay” as in “to put” is “laid”.
 Go figure that one out.

 you’re vs. your